Learning the Lessons issue 44 (plain text format)

 Daniel Morton is a Lead Intelligence Analyst working in the Directorate of Professional Standards at the Metropolitan Police Service.
 He is chair of the national counter-corruption analyst and researcher group.

-Case 7 – Association with an organised crime group and misuse of police systems
+Case study 7 – Association with an organised crime group and misuse of police systems

 This case was investigated by the force’s anti-corruption unit as part of a directed investigation by the IOPC.